 Inka Jungle Trek

 The Inka Jungle Trek is another popular alternative to the Inca Trail hike, and as the name suggests, this takes walkers through the jungle from Cusco to Machu Picchu.

-It’s not just a hike as such, but more of adrenaline fueled journey to Machu Picchu.
+It’s not just a hike, but more of an adrenaline-fueled journey to Machu Picchu.
 The trip involves off-road mountain biking, zip-lining between trees and trekking along rivers and through the mountains.
 It’s an epic trip that takes around three days to complete.

 Our top recommended tours of Inka Jungle Trek: